Search Rankings Model and Large Data Sets

 In the first Google patent, the model being built looked at a combination of data from users, the queries that they used, and the documents that they may or may not have selected.
 Each of these combinations is referred to as an “instance.
 An instance is a “triple” of data: (u, q, d), where u is user information, q is query data from the user, and d is document information relating to pages returned from the query data.

-Take Aways about the Update of the Large Data Sets Patent
+Take Aways about the Update of the Search Rankings Model Patent

 Google has recently had a large core update, as described in Google Confirms Broad Core Algorithm Update: The Facts & Advice.
-We know that Google has been updating their core search algorithms possibly 2 times a day, for a long period of time.
-We don’t know when the updates that are reflected in the new version of this large data sets patent may have been applied, but it’s possible that they may have been because as a continuation patent, it would ideally reflect changes to the process behind the patent, which could have been put in place on the algorithm over time.
-If Google was using this approach to rank pages, it is possible that it might be considered part of the core search algorithm.
-This patent considers a very large amount of data involving users queries and documents, to determine rankings.
+We know that Google has been updating its core search algorithms, possibly 2 times a day, for a long period.
+We don’t know when the updates that are reflected in the new version of this search rankings model patent may have been applied, but they may have been because as a continuation patent, it would ideally reflect changes to the process behind the patent, which could have been put in place on the algorithm over time.
+If Google was using this approach to rank pages, it might be considered part of the core search algorithm.
+This patent considers a very large amount of data involving users’ queries and documents to determine search rankings.